0xAndoroid/zkHotdog/zkp/README.md

 # zkHotdog Backend

-This project implements a backend server for the zkHotdog application, which verifies hotdog measurements using zero-knowledge proofs.
+This project implements a backend server for the zkHotdog application, which verifies hotdog measurements using zero-knowledge proofs and submits them to the zkVerify network for verification.

 ## Setup

-1. Make sure you have Node.js and Rust installed
+1. Make sure you have Node.js v20+ and Rust installed
 2. Install required Node packages:
    ```
    npm install -g snarkjs
+   npm install  # Install TypeScript client dependencies
+   npm run build  # Build the TypeScript verification client
    ```
 3. Install ImageMagick for the test scripts (to generate test images):
    ```